mishrasatyapriya9/Often-travel-itinerary-frontend/README.md

 ## 🚀 Getting Started

-Instructions on how to run both backend and frontend locally can be added here.
+Instructions on how to run frontend locally can be added here.

 Environment Setup
 1. Clone the repository: